kjetilv/statiktalk/README.md

 )
 ```

-### The Context
+### Encriching Messages: The Context

-A `Context` object can be passed along when the receiver sends out subsequent messages of its own.
-It makes sure
+Out-of-band fields on the message (i.e. fields that are in the message but not in the signature) can
+be preserved by accepting a `Context` as the last parameter.
+This can be passed along to a function,
+provded it also supports it.

-all received values are included when forwarding the message, so the familiar pattern of enriching the
+It makes sure all received values are included when forwarding the message, so the familiar pattern of enriching the message is possible.
-message is supported.

 > For functions that initialize a message flow from the outside, the `Context` does not
 >  yet exist, so it can be made a nullable _last_ argument in case the receiver of the
 >  message wants to pass along its context.

+### Unsupported

+Disallowing fields/values have no natural static counterpart, yet.
+Maybe a hook for adding custom
+message validations is the best approach for fine-tuned message flow.

 ### The innards